14000 Due Process and Release of Information

 The APS specialist refers to the table below to determine which procedures to follow when notifying the perpetrator of the findings.

-Finding |
+Finding

-Procedure |
+Procedure

-Invalid, Unable to Determine, or Other |
+Invalid, Unable to Determine, or Other

 At the same time as sending the email to RMG, the APS specialist sends the alleged perpetrator Form 2301 Notification of Release – School Investigation.
 The form is sent by certified mail, return receipt requested.
-No further APS action is required. |
+No further APS action is required.

 At the same time as sending the email to RMG, the APS specialist sends the perpetrator the following forms:

-These forms are sent by certified mail, return receipt requested, unless DFPS determines a more immediate method of written notification is required. |
+These forms are sent by certified mail, return receipt requested, unless DFPS determines a more immediate method of written notification is required.

 See 15100 Disclosure and Release of Case Information.

-14510 Request for Administrative Review by School Personnel (Designated Perpetrator)
+14410 Request for Administrative Review by School Personnel (Designated Perpetrator)

 The designated perpetrator’s request for an administrative review must be postmarked within 20 calendar days after DFPS mailed the official notice of findings (Form 2301 Notification of Release – School Investigation).
-If the request is not postmarked within 20 calendar days, the designated perpetrator has forfeited the right to an administrative review.
+If the request is not postmarked within 20 calendar days, the designated perpetrator forfeits the right to an administrative review.

-The APS district staff must wait at least 23 calendar days and may wait up to 30 calendar days after DFPS mailed the official notice of findings before considering the administrative review forfeited.
+The APS district staff must wait at least 23 calendar days, and may wait up to 30 calendar days after DFPS mailed the official notice of findings, before considering the administrative review forfeited.
 This allows enough time for DFPS to receive the request and route it to the proper region.
 The envelope from the designated perpetrator still requires a postmark that is within 20 calendar days of the date DFPS mailed the official notice.

 Request for Records

-- Requests a redacted copy of the case through OneCase by choosing Administrative Review as the Request Type.
+• Requests a redacted copy of the case through OneCase by choosing Administrative Review as the Request Type.

-- Lists himself or herself as the caseworker in the contact information fields.
+• Lists himself or herself as the caseworker in the contact information fields.

-- Requests that the Entitlement Redaction Office (ERO) provide the record within 45 calendar days from the date the request is entered in OneCase.
+• Requests that the Entitlement Redaction Office (ERO) provide the record within 45 calendar days from the date the request is entered in OneCase.

 The ERO sends the reviewer a link to print the redacted case record once it is available.